speakercorps/proposals/individual_work/schorkopf_geoffrey/railsconf_draft.markdown

 _What is your talk about?
 (500 characters or less)_

-Rails validations are often taken for granted or afterthoughts in our codebase, but should be considered on every new model or migration.

-Though mostly technical, I will also cover the real life mistakes I made creating my company's course registration platform, braving confusion and clutter to produce intelligent form objects and speedy unit tests.

-We'll cover building out complex validations, how ActiveRecord::Validations works, and how to test drive your validations.
+Rails validations are taken for granted.
+But any experienced developer knows that data integrity issues are one of the most common sources of software bugs.

+Everything works just fine until users get a hold of it.
+In this session we'll look at the challenges encountered in a real life project.
+We'll look at how to go beyond the normal built-in validations and build our own.
+We'll reduce confusion and clutter, producing intelligent form objects and speedy unit tests.

 ### Details